therekrab/blur/readme.md

 keep a record of connections.
 So if you have to rely on full anonimity, why not run the server yourself?
 And it's easy too.
 Blur has a built in server mode that enables it to run as a server rather than a client.
-* Portable.
-Blur is just a single binary once compiled.
-This means that after compilation, blur can exist as a single file and leave no other trace on the system.
-* No trace on client computer.
-Blur exists in memory only.
-When you leave Blur, anything that was on your screen is lost.
-There are no files that store chats.
-No vulnerabilites to fear.
-When you exit the program, your computer will have no idea what you did.
 * TUI interface.
 There already are so many E2EE softwares out there, but Blur is different.
 It runs completely in the terminal.
 I think this makes it cooler.